Chandan9898Kumar/maching_coding/src/JavaScript/OOPS_JavsScript/OOPs.md

 `DEFINITION :` Abstraction is a fundamental concept in object-oriented programming (OOP) that refers to the practice of hiding the implementation details of an object and exposing only the essential features to the user.
 In JavaScript, abstraction is achieved by using abstract classes and interfaces or with the help of Abstract Classes and Abstract Methods..
 `OR`
-An abstract class is a class that cannot be instantiated and is meant to be used as a base class for other classes.
-Abstract classes typically contain one or more abstract methods, which are methods that have a signature but no implementation.
-These methods must be implemented by the derived classes.
+An abstract class is a class that cannot be instantiated and is meant to be used as a base class for other classes. `Abstract classes typically contain one or more abstract methods, which are methods that have a signature but no implementation.` These methods must be implemented by the derived classes.

+`OR`
+Abstraction is the process of exposing only the necessary information to the outside world while hiding the internal implementation details.
+It helps to reduce complexity by showing only the essential features of an object or system.
+In other words, abstraction is about presenting a simplified interface to the outside world, making it easier to interact with the object or system without worrying about the underlying complexities.

-JavaScript does not support abstract classes natively, but you can achieve similar functionality by using a combination of function constructors and prototypes.
+- JavaScript does not support abstract classes natively, but you can achieve similar functionality by using a combination of function constructors and prototypes.

 `NOTE : `